sunfounder/pico-2w-kit/docs/source/faq.rst

 ..
 Piper Make
 .. ------------------

 .. #.
-How to set up the Pico 2W on Piper Make?
+How to set up the Pico 2 W on Piper Make?
     For detailed tutorials, please refer to :ref:`per_setup_pico`.

 .. #.
 How to download or import code?
     For detailed tutorials, please refer to :ref:`per_save_import`.

 .. #.
-How to connect to Pico 2W?
+How to connect to Pico 2 W?
     For detailed tutorials, please refer to :ref:`connect_pico_per`.